apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 When invoked, sends a redirect response to the client, with HTTP status ``<code>``, and a new location of ``<destination>``.
 If the ``QSA`` flag is enabled, the original query string will be preserved and added to the new location automatically.
-This operator supports `Variable Expansion`_ for ``<destination>``.
+This operator supports :ref:`header-rewrite-expansion` for ``<destination>``.

 set-status